sarah1893/notes/docs/appendix/python-gdb.rst

 ----------------

 Syntax highlighting is useful for developers to trace source code or to troubleshoot issues.
-By using ``pygents``, applying color to the source is easy without defining ANSI escape code manually.
+By using `Pygments`_, applying color to the source is easy without defining ANSI escape code manually.
 The following example shows how to apply color to the ``list`` command output.